-How can I finish my ArtResin surface most effectively and efficiently?
+How can I finish my epoxy resin surface most effectively and efficiently?

-What is the best surface to work on when using ArtResin?
+What is the best surface to work on when using epoxy resin?

-- Though ArtResin can be used on anything from wood to fabric to canvas, to paper and ceramics, et cetera, if you are using a large quantity of ArtResin at once, you will need to apply it to something strong enough to hold its weight.
+- Though ArtResin epoxy resin can be used on anything from wood to fabric to canvas, to paper and ceramics, etc, if you are using a large quantity of ArtResin epoxy resin at once, you will need to apply it to something strong enough to hold its weight.
 A wooden panel is very strong and reliable under the weight of resin.

-What is the best way to mount paper or prints for use with ArtResin?
+What is the best way to mount paper or prints for use with epoxy resin?

-- Watch the video: How to Mount a Print to a Wooden Panel
+- How to Mount a Print to a Wooden Panel

 - If you are resining over a collage, watercolor paper or mixed media with white/light coloured paper, it is recommended that you mount the paper on a white surface.
 Depending on the paper you are using, your paper could turn slightly translucent under the resin, so if the surface underneath is white then your images will retain their true colors.
 It is always recommended that you try the resin out over your paper of choice first on a test surface.